volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 };
 ```

-The following example illustrates a very basic usage example:
+The following example illustrates a very basic usage example, we prevent an object from being extensible and return false from the trap:

 ```javascript
 const user = {